Rob Dukes

-Robert Dukes (born March 8, 1968) is an American vocalist, best known as the former lead singer for the thrash metal band Exodus and current vocalist for his crossover thrash project Generation Kill.
+Robert Dukes (born March 8, 1968) is an American vocalist, best known as the lead singer for the thrash metal band Exodus from 2005 to 2014 and again since 2025.
+He is also the vocalist of the crossover thrash project Generation Kill.

 Early life

 Dukes was born in Florida on March 8, 1968, living in Queens, New York City before moving to Nyack, New York, north of Manhattan.
 He describes his parents as being "kinda hippies" who regularly played records by artists such as The Doors, Black Sabbath and Jimi Hendrix, which was the music he grew up on.